jessica3-14/Project/Report.md

 ---

 ## 4. Performance evaluation
+In our performance evaluation, we analyzed the time taken to finish sorting an array of varying sizes using parallelization methods for bucket sort, quicksort, bubble sort, and sample sort.
+We looked at the time for main, data initialization, communication, computation, and correctness check.
+We also varied the number of processors (for MPI) and threads (for CUDA) to further analyze how the number of processors and threads would affect the performance of each algorithm.
+Lastly, we had a total of 4 input types tested, those being randomly generated data, sorted data, reverse sorted data, and 1% perturbed data to see how the performance of each algorithm would be affected from it.
 ## 4a.
 Varying Parameters
 For our parameters, each implementation had varying degrees of success with running them.
 In the end, we decided to use 2^20 input size to compare our algorithms to each other.
 Here are our parameters for each algorithm:
 ##### Bucket Sort: